ionelberdin/adventofcode/2025/05_Cafeteria/README.md

     result = sum([(b-a+1) for a, b in ranges])
 ```

-But unfortunatly it doesn't work.
+But unfortunatly it doesn't seem to provide a correct answer for the puzzle input.

 ```
 Solving part 2 with: test.txt